 - Pair a Bluetooth keyboard or learn how to type or dictate letters, symbols, and more.

 *Siri availability varies by language and country or region.
-Apple TV (4th generation) ships with the same remote everywhere.
+Apple TV 4K and Apple TV (4th generation) ships with the same remote everywhere.
 In countries and regions that support Siri, the remote is called Siri Remote.
 Elsewhere, it’s called Apple TV Remote.
-Siri works on either remote as long as your Apple TV (4th generation) is set up with a language and country or region that supports Siri.
+Siri works on either remote as long as your Apple TV 4K or Apple TV (4th generation) is set up with a language and country or region that supports Siri.